 On a positive note, older doctors have years and years of accumulated knowledge and experience that can lead to improved quality of care.

-Doctor’s age can matter – research shows higher death rates for patients with older doctors.
+The age of your doctor may matter – research shows higher death rates for patients with older doctors.

 A study, published in 2017, evaluated hospitalizations for over 894,000 patients in Pennsylvania in a 7+ year period and found increased patient mortality for those treated by older doctors.
 Alarmingly, they found that each decade since graduation from medical school was associated with a 4.5% increase in relative risk for patient mortality.
 Importantly, the researchers found that mortality rates were not impacted by the volume of patients seen by each doctor.